-Pepperdine University conducted a longitudinal, outcome study on Paradigm from April 2013 to December 2014.
-The study focused on two groups of people: patients and parents.
+Pepperdine University conducted a longitudinal, outcome study focused on two groups of people: Paradigm’s patients and parents.
 It looked at how the teen’s problems affected the whole family, and, in contrast, how the reverse can be true as well.
 With a longitudinal study, we get to see actual improvements of the same individual over time, instead of simply comparing two different individuals at different points in their recovery journey, (which is how a cross-sectional study works).
 From an entirely scientific perspective, the findings of a longitudinal study are far more reliable than the findings of a cross-sectional study, so the Pepperdine study findings are comfortingly accurate.

 What Dimensions Were Examined

 Clients were asked to assess their mental health, and to evaluate their level of anxiety, fear, depression, suicidal tendencies, sense of worth, and feelings of self-satisfaction, as well as many positive traits, like ability to express oneself, or feelings of hopefulness, and those positive ones attached to familial relationships.
 These assessments used a six-point scale with a six suggesting “very strongly agree,” and a zero suggesting they “very strongly disagree.”
 For example: if a patient answered the question, “How fearful are you right now?” with a five, we could safely assume they are living in a constant state of fear, and a zero would mean they are living fear-free.

 These assessments were done at three critical points in the recovery process: pre-treatment, one month into treatment, and six months into treatment.
 It is important to note, Paradigm is a 30-90 day program, so these teens have long left the treatment centers at the six month assessment point, and getting on with their lives.
 So, what did the findings uncover?